ApolloNet/amazing-mazes/README.md

 A "🔦" torch is added to the hero objects when he comes on the cell at the 3rd row, 4th column.

+There are some special objects, see below for detailed informations.

 # Protected event